Vivian Osborne Marsh

-Vivian Osborne Marsh (September 5, 1898 — March 1986) was an American clubwoman based in San Francisco, California.
+Vivian Osborne Marsh (September 5, 1898 – March 8, 1986) was an American clubwoman based in San Francisco, California.
 She was president of the California State Association of Colored Women, and national president of Delta Sigma Theta.

 Early life

 Vivian Costroma Osborne was born in Houston, Texas, the daughter of Benjamin J. Osborne and Alice Estes Osborne.
 She moved to California with her sister and their widowed mother in 1913.
 She graduated from Berkeley High School in 1914.
 She earned a bachelor's degree (1920) and a master's degree (1922) in anthropology at the University of California, Berkeley.
 Her master's thesis was titled "Types and Distribution of Negro Folklore in America".
-In 1921, Marsh chartered Delta Sigma Theta sorority.
-Kappa chapter and later, the Berkeley Bay Area Alumnae Chapter.
+In 1921, Marsh is credited with chartering the Kappa chapter of Delta Sigma Theta sorority and later, the Berkeley Bay Area Alumnae Chapter.
+The women were initiated as members of Delta Sigma Theta sorority in September 1922.
+The women became members during an initiation performed by Delta organizer, Ida Myller.
+This makes the Kappa chapter the second NPHC sorority chartered in California, after Alpha Kappa Alpha's Rho chapter.
 She later earned a teaching credential from UCLA, in 1932.